Motorcycle rider killed in SW Houston crash

 It happened around 4:30 a.m. in the 6300 block of Richmond Avenue near Hillcroft.

-One other vehicle was involved, and Houston police officers were looking into what led to the crash.
+The motorcycle was westbound on Richmond Avenue when it crashed into a vehicle exiting a driveway, according to Houston police.

-Officers on the scene had one person detained, but it wasn't yet clear how they may have been involved in the crash.
+Officers on the scene had one person detained, but an initial investigation determined the person was not impaired at the time, police said.

 RELATED: Houston roads experience deadly 24-hour streak